-LAW 464.3 DAVIES CORPORATE/SECURITIES MOOT (2024-2025 TBD)
+LAW 464.3 DAVIES CORPORATE/SECURITIES MOOT

-If you are interested in the upper year moots, keep an eye out for an announcement in late August or right at the start of term.
+(2025-2026 Smith)

+Applications for the upper year moots will open in July via the Experiential Learning Canvas page.
 You will have a chance to apply for any moots that interest you.
-We typically run interviews or try-outs on the second weekend in September
+We typically run interviews or try-outs on a weekend, before mid-September

 Description: The College will once again participate in the annual Davies Canadian Corporate/Securities Law Moot.
 Work on the problem begins in early January 2025, with factums to be submitted by early February and oral argument in Toronto in early March.
 Thus, the moot involves intensive work in the first part of the second semester.
-As with other competitive moots in which the College participates, the Corporate/Securities Moot is a 3credit course with travel costs covered to promote equal access.
+As with other competitive moots in which the College participates, the Corporate/Securities Moot is a 3-credit course with travel costs covered to promote equal access.
 Four students will be selected to participate in the moot.
 All team members will attend the moot in Toronto.
 Students in both 2nd and 3rd year are eligible to apply.